thesamesam/sam-gentoo-scripts/README.md

   for all arches.
 This sometimes happens and is forgotten about after committing something "unkeyworded for testing".

+### Maintenance

+* `bump-generic`: bumps package to new version, copying from last visible version in the repository.
+Used as a basis for other scripts too.

+* `bump-go`: bumps Go package to a new version (generates dependency tarball for you).

+* `bump-rust`: bumps Rust package to a new version (generates CRATES variable contents for you).

 #### Niche

 * `generate-cmake-docs`: generate man page tarball for `dev-util/cmake`